chritoth/nonlinear-signal-processing-practicals/README.md

 | 75 <= P <   88     | (2) Good             |
 | 88 <= P <= 100  | (1) Excellent      |

-A word on plagiarism: don't do it, there is no benefit in it for anyone (especially not for you).
-In addition to our corrections your submissions will undergo an automated plagiarism test.
-Should we discover any form of plagiarism (e.g. copying solution from the internet without citing its source, copying solutions from other groups, etc.) we will expel the culprits from the course.

 ## Logistics

 We will try to cover the materials in approximately eight sessions (90 minutes each), but we can have additional sessions if we need more time.
 The sessions will be done in-person (see [TUG Online](https://online.tugraz.at/) for information on the lecture hall).
-Participation is of course recommended but not a formal requirement.

-We will use email and the TeachCenter forum for communicating.
+Communication will be done via email.
 For personal issues (e.g. regarding organization, grading, ...) you can of course contact me personally ([contact information](https://online.tugraz.at/tug_online/visitenkarte.show_vcard?pPersonenId=714AAFF2617048A1&pPersonenGruppe=3)).

 ## Getting Started
 Follow the instructions below to get your (Linux) system ready for working on the assignments. ***We strongly recommend you to work on a Linux-based system.*** It will make your life easier.
 Alternatively, working on a Mac should do as well.
 It might be painful to get your setup right on Windows (although it's doable).